sagemath/sagewiki_to_gh-2022-10-10/days82.md

 == Application ==

 Applications are now closed, The house is full!
-Never the less, even though we cannot provide more lodging, you are free to join us during the day.
+Nevertheless, even though we cannot provide more lodging, you are free to join us during the day.
 Please let us know by sending an email to: days82@services.cnrs.fr .

 == Program ==